Harvard Law School

 From Notice, to Sale, to Eviction

-Enter the lawyers, promising to postpone the sale, stop the foreclosure, and save the house - just pay us a few thousand dollars up front.
+The next step in this foreclosure process involoves the lawyers.
+The attorneys promise to postpone the sale, stop the foreclosure, and save the house - just pay us a few thousand dollars up front.
 Threatening letters are sent to the lender, but amazingly enough the lender pays no attention.
 Then you are told that you must file bankruptcy, which will cost another few thousand dollars, and that seems to work.
 But wait, it only works for about three months!

 Enter a new bunch of lawyers.
 Another few thousand dollars, please.
 This time the house will be saved not with a modification, but by showing that the foreclosure was illegal.
 Either they didn’t follow the required procedures to the letter, or better yet, they can’t prove they even own the loan.
 This sounds promising, but it’s easier for them to prove that you received all the right notices than it is for you to prove that you didn’t.
 Sometimes they are caught with their pants down on the ownership issue, but they always regroup eventually, obtain their writ of possession, and finally the party’s over.